 As early as 2015, UNIL sought to acquire a backup solution for their non-structured data stored on two replicated Isilon NAS.
 For Pascal Jacot-Guillarmod, Project Director on UNIL’s steering committee, this approach was “life insurance for our data”.
 UNIL was aware that an innovative solution was required and their approach in this project was typical of their keen interest in a myriad of emerging technologies such as hyperconvergence or pure flash storage.

 With the exponential rise in data volumes and the increasing threat of ransomware and other cryptovirus, a simple replication between the two NAS was no longer enough to ensure data security.
 In the event of file and folder lockdown, the damage to a primary NAS can quickly spread via replication to the secondary NAS.

 “ We have backed up our unstructured NAS data sets based on multi-OS sources while respecting ACLs.
-Thanks to ADA, our NFS and CIFS file systems are working in perfect harmony with S3-type storage ”
+Thanks to Miria, our NFS and CIFS file systems are working in perfect harmony with S3-type storage ”

 Going Beyond Traditional NDMP Backups

 The existing backup solution relied on the NDMP protocol and full backups took several days and were showing obvious limits.
 The questions being asked were: What is the best spacing between two backups?
 How much data can fit into the defined backup window?

 It became evident that a more flexible solution was required to handle stored volumes with more control and increased efficiency and security.
 UNIL chose Atempo’s Miria platform for large NAS backups.

 There is no longer the obstacle of running a regular monthly full backup and Atempo manages the number of instances stored for each file.
 A full restoration is also possible in the event of a serious incident – even to a different storage type if the original storage is out of action.

 It was crucial to not only back up over 1 PB of data but also manage multiple environment file systems and access control lists (ACLs).